-It's important that your child engages with home learning as much as they can, if they are well enough.
+It's important that your child engages with home learning as much as they can.
 If your child is struggling to engage please contact your child's class teacher in the first instance.

 However, whilst a routine and structured day can be helpful please arrange the day to meet your child's and family needs.
 Regular movement breaks and time away from a screen are advised.
 Please do whatever you and your child can manage each day.
 We recognise that some days your child may be more engaged and achieve more than on other occasions.